 Now, here is the essential part of the instructions.
 Add a tablespoon of shortening to every 7 – 8 ounces of chocolate.
 Incorporating a small amount of vegetable shortening into the chocolates before melting helps them achieve a smoother consistency and prevents them from seizing in the microwave.

 Step 3 – Cook in 30 Second Intervals

 It helps to have the patience for this part.

-Cook for 30 seconds and then take out and stir the chocolate.
-It took a really long time for my chocolate even to get warm, but I was determined not to overcook it.
+Cook for 30 seconds, and then take out and stir the chocolate.
+It took a long time for my chocolate to warm, but I was determined not to overcook it.
 And if you take your time, the chocolate comes out perfect!

 Step 4 – How to Tell When It is Ready